stashed/mongodb/docs/mongodb-replicaset.md

 - `spec.clientConfig.service.name` specifies the name of the service that connects to the database.
 - `spec.secret` specifies the name of the secret that holds necessary credentials to access the database.
 - `spec.parameters.replicaSets` contains the dsn of replicaset.
 The DSNs are in key-value pair.
 If there is only one replicaset (replicaset can be multiple, because of sharding), then ReplicaSets field contains only one key-value pair where the key is host-0 and the value is dsn of that replicaset.
+- `spec.parameters.stash` section specifies the Stash Addons that will be used to backup and restore this MongoDB.
 - `spec.type` specifies the types of the app that this AppBinding is pointing to.
 KubeDB generated AppBinding follows the following format: `<app group>/<app resource type>`.

 ### AppBinding for SSL